Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

   * SOS impulse response.
   * impulse response error.
 * The following files are also generated:
-  * `C1.h` - an array of coefficients to be passed to the kernel.
+  * `C1.h` - an array of coefficients passing to the kernel.
-  * `input.dat` - unit sample function to be used as an input signal for the kernel.
+  * `input.dat` - Use the unit-sample function as the kernel input signal.
   * `impresponse.dat` - calculated impulse response for comparison with AI Engine result.
 * Copy `C1.h` to the `src` directory and `input.dat` and `impresponse.dat` to the `data` directory of the AI Engine project.